-The Greater Manchester Violence Reduction Unit (VRU) was formed in 2019 and primarily consists of a team of subject leads and experts from sectors across GM including Police, NHS, Education, Public Health, Probation, Community and Youth Justice.
-In July 2020, the VRU launched its Serious Violence Action Plan, setting out seven priorities based on local data and intelligence, and consultation with the community.
-These priorities were:
+The Greater Manchester Violence Reduction Unit (VRU) was formed in 2019 and consists of a team of subject leads and experts from a range of organisations and sectors across GM including Police, Health, Education, Public Health, Probation, VCSE and Youth Justice.
+In July 2020, the Mayor launched the GM Serious Violence Action Plan, setting out seven priorities based on local data and intelligence and consultation with the community.
+These priorities were to: